The Forestry Act

 Article 29

-The classification or declassification of a conservation forest, upon approval by the central government agency, shall be promulgated by the central, direct municipal or county (city) government agency, and the forest owner shall be duly notified.
+The classification or declassification of a protection forest, once approved by the central government agency, shall be promulgated by the relevant special municipal or county (city) government agency, and the forest owner shall be duly notified.

-The classification or declassification of a conservation forest, upon approval by the central government agency, shall be promulgated by the central, direct municipal or county (city) government agency, and the forest owner shall be duly notified.
+The classification or declassification of a protection forest, once approved by the central government agency, shall be promulgated by the relevant special municipal or county (city) government agency, and the forest owner shall be duly notified.

 Article 30

-In addition to the limitation clause herein, the government agency may limit or prohibit the use of revenues therefrom by the conservation forest owner, or dictate the method of operation and protection.
+In addition to the limitation clause herein, the government agency may limit or prohibit the use of revenues therefrom by the protection forest owner, or dictate the method of operation and protection.

 The government agency may order reforestation or other essential restoration procedures if these limitations are violated.

-In addition to the limitation clause herein, the government agency may limit or prohibit the use of revenues therefrom by the conservation forest owner, or dictate the method of operation and protection.
+In addition to the limitation clause herein, the government agency may limit or prohibit the use of revenues therefrom by the protection forest owner, or dictate the method of operation and protection.

 The government agency may order reforestation or other essential restoration procedures if these limitations are violated.